 The first family of five (from Homs province) arrived in September 2016.
 Following the end of their twelve month sponsorship in September 2017, both parents are now working and the children are doing well in school.

 The Refugee Committee has undertaken to sponsor the mother’s brother who is still in Lebanon.
-It is hoped that he will be able to live with the current family and help to support them by working in construction, a field in which he has experience.
-His application has been accepted by the Canadian government and is being processed (as of March 2018).
-The Committee needs to fundraise approximately $8000 for his support after his arrival, which is expected to be in early 2019.
+It is hoped he will be able to help support them by working in construction, a field in which he has experience.
+He has been through his first interview with the government and should arrive sometime in 2019.
+The committee needs a total of $27,000 to support this sponsorship.
+Although most of this has been raised or pledged, about $3000 more is needed.

 For further information about how to become involved, please contact St. Philip Anglican Church at 250-592-6823 or office[at]stphilipvictoria.ca .